emhaihsan/MetaWill/MetaWill_PRD.md

 - **Description:** Users must connect their Ethereum wallet to access the platform
 - **Requirements:**
-  - Integration with RainbowKit for wallet connection
+  - Integration with MetaMask SDK for wallet connection
-  - Support for multiple wallet providers
+  - Support for MetaMask wallet
   - Secure authentication flow
   - Wallet address used as unique user identifier